Jesper Leerdam

-Jesper Leerdam (born 17 April 1987 in Hook of Holland) is a former Dutch footballer.
+Jesper Leerdam (born 17 April 1987) is a former Dutch footballer.
 He last played for SVV Scheveningen.

 Career

 Netherlands

 Leerdam played extensively at all levels of the Dutch football system, having played for VV Hoek van Holland, RKVV Westlandia, ADO Den Haag, Vitesse Delft, 's-Gravenzandse SV and VV Capelle.

 United States

 Leerdam moved to the United States in 2011 to play for the Dayton Dutch Lions in the USL Professional Division in 2011.